Hansen0413/myclone-code/README.md

 MyClone is a program written entirely in Python.
 It needs Python 3.9 or later version.

+An installation-free way to run MyClone is by using the [Docker image](https://hub.docker.com/r/hansen0413/myclone-code).

 To run MyClone, you can directly deploy the project locally by using the command:

 ```